gablmao/MDX-SoftwareDev-Coursework2/README.md

 - "6.
 Display Tenants";
 - "0.
 Exit";

-  press numbers on your keyboard that correspond to the options.
+  press numbers on your keyboard that correspond to the options. further instructions will be shown after.